chaitanya91k/DevOps/HW/HW3/README.md

 * Clone this repo
 * Go to the Queues directory `cd Queues`
 * Run `npm install` to install the dependencies
-* Run `sudo node main.js`
+* Run `sudo node main.js` to start the server

 ### Tasks
 Express server has been configured to listen on port 3000.
 The same can be viewed at `http://localhost:3000/`.

-* get/set - On visiting `http://localhost:3000/set`, a key would be set with the message that expired in 10 seconds.
+* get/set - On visiting `http://localhost:3000/set`, a key would be set with the message that expires in 10 seconds.
 Hence, visit `http://localhost:3000/get` to view the key within 10 seconds.

 * recent - `http://localhost:3000/recent` would display 5 recent urls that were visited.
 Redis queues have been used for the same.